ivan006/Course-Work--Notes/Laravel-For-Beginners-Notes/readme.md

 #### One to One Relationship
 ##### Set up
-- Create and configure `TypeBEntity`
+- Create and configure a table, model and controller for `TypeBEntity`
 	- This will be `TypeAEntity`'s parent
 	- Setup a Table-Model Pair - Using the Shortcut (as previously demonstrated)
 		- Model name `TypeBEntity`